shinsenter/defer.js/docs/apis.md

 Lazy load Prism.js library.

 Using Defer.js to lazy load Prism.js library and its assets.
-The `<code>` blocks on the page will be rendered only when you scroll to their positions.
+The `<code>` blocks on the page will be rendered only when the user scrolls to any `code` block position.

 ```html
 <style>